Actively Recruiting

 • Pregnant, nursing, experiencing menopause, or post-menopausal

-• Current or recent (within last year) shift work
+• Current or recent shift work within the last year

-• Weight change greater than 10% in the past six months
+• Weight change greater than 10% over the prior six months

-• Currently enrolled in a weight loss or physical activity program like the Diabetes Prevention Program
+• Enrollment in weight loss or physical activity programs like the Diabetes Prevention Program

 • Current smoking

-• Alcohol intake exceeding 14 drinks per week or more than 3 drinks per day
+• Alcohol intake exceeding 14 drinks per week or 3 drinks per day

 AI-Screening